sunilabrahamindia/sunilabraham/publications/thats-the-unkindest-cut-mr-sibal.md

 <p>Thanks to leaked reports about unpublicised meetings that communications minister Kapil Sibal had with social media operators – or Internet intermediaries, to use legalese — such as Facebook, Google and Indiatimes.com, censorship policy in India has gained public attention, and caused massive outrage.</p>

-<p>According to The New York Times India Ink reportage, quoting unnamed sources from the Internet intermediaries, Mr Sibal demanded proactive and pre-emptive screening of posts that people make on social media sites, ostensibly to filter out or remove “offensive” content and hate speech.
+<p>According to The New York Times India Ink reportage, quoting unnamed sources from the Internet intermediaries, Mr. Sibal demanded proactive and pre-emptive screening of posts that people make on social media sites, ostensibly to filter out or remove “offensive” content and hate speech.
 In a television interview, however, the minister denied he wanted to censor what Indians thought and shared with others online.</p>

 <p>One is tempted to believe him.
 He was, after all, the amicus for the landmark People’s Union of Civil Liberties (PUCL) wiretapping judgment of 1996, which is pivotal to protecting our civil liberties when using communication technology in India.</p>

-<p>Last week, though, Mr Sibal came out in public with his demands, saying that there was a lot of content that risked hurting the sensibilities of people and could lead to violence.
+<p>Last week, though, Mr. Sibal came out in public with his demands, saying that there was a lot of content that risked hurting the sensibilities of people and could lead to violence.
 “It was brought to my notice some of the images and content on platforms like Facebook, Twitter and Google are extremely offensive to the religious sentiments of people ...”We will not allow Indian sentiments and religious sentiments of large sections of the community to be hurt,” he said.</p>

 <p>There was even a threat of state action if Internet companies did not comply with demands to screen content before it was posted online.</p>

-<p>The NYT blogpost said, however, quoting executives from the Internet companies Mr Sibal had reportedly met, that the minister showed them a Facebook page that maligned Congress president Sonia Gandhi and told them, “This is unacceptable.”</p>
+<p>The NYT blogpost said, however, quoting executives from the Internet companies Mr. Sibal had reportedly met, that the minister showed them a Facebook page that maligned Congress president Sonia Gandhi and told them, “This is unacceptable.”</p>

-<p>Google responded to Mr Sibal by releasing its Transparency Report, saying that out of 358 items that it had been requested to remove between January and June 2011, only eight requests pertained to hate speech, while as many as 255 complaints were against “government criticism”.</p>
+<p>Google responded to Mr. Sibal by releasing its Transparency Report, saying that out of 358 items that it had been requested to remove between January and June 2011, only eight requests pertained to hate speech, while as many as 255 complaints were against “government criticism”.</p>

-<p>Indian netizens raged against Mr Sibal, and very quickly #IdiotKapil Sibal was ‘trending’ on Twitter, with thousands posting comments against attempts to ‘censor’ Internet content.
-Much has changed, in Mr Sibal’s reckoning, between 1996 and 2011.</p>
+<p>Indian netizens raged against Mr. Sibal, and very quickly #IdiotKapil Sibal was ‘trending’ on Twitter, with thousands posting comments against attempts to ‘censor’ Internet content.
+Much has changed, in Mr. Sibal’s reckoning, between 1996 and 2011.</p>

 <p>So, what's all the fuss over 'pre-screening' and what's at stake here?
-Critics of Mr Sibal say, our freedom of speech and expression is under threat.
+Critics of Mr. Sibal say, our freedom of speech and expression is under threat.
 They see a pattern in the way the government has sought to impose rules and restrictions on Internet and telecommunications players, with demands on BlackBerry-maker RIM to give it access to its users’ email and messenger content, on telecom players to install electronic surveillance equipment and let the government eavesdrop as it sees fit, and on the likes of Google and Yahoo to part with email content and users’ details.</p>

 <p>It all started with the amendments to the Information Tech-nology Act 2000 in 2008.
 Together, they constitute damaging consequences for citizens, including the creation of a multi-tier blanket surveillance regime, inappropriate security recommendations, and undermining freedom of speech and expression.</p>